 Please remember that if you bring your spouse and/or children with you, they must also be adequately insured.

 Emotional Care/Mental Health

 In the U.S., emotional well-being is an important part of overall health care.
 For some international students, speaking with a professional counselor may be a new experience – especially for those from cultures in which problems are solved with the help of family members, friends, or religious/spiritual leaders.
 Seeking counseling does not mean that there is something wrong with you, or that you are "crazy."
 It just means that you could use some help feeling better and making the most of your time at MCC.
-Download informational flyer to learn more about this program.

 Your student health insurance does NOT cover dental services.
 If you would like to have your teeth examined and cleaned, you can make an appointment at Johnson County Community College's Dental Hygiene Clinic for a small fee.
 The clinic is located approximately 20 minutes from MCC-Penn Valley at: